hyhieu/hyhieu.github.io/blog/online_softmax.md

 ## What if we see two pairs: $(s_{k-1}, V_{k-1})$ and $(s_{k-2}, V_{k-2})$ at a time?

-We see that most of the formula above can be reused:
+Most of the formula above can be reused:

 $$
 \begin{align*}